 |Academic GPA||Very Important|

 |Standardized Test Scores||Considered|

-To apply, all applicants to Suffolk University must submit the following items.
-Double check with Suffolk University's admissions department to confirm all application materials and requirements.
+To apply to Suffolk University, all applicants must submit the following items.
+Check in with Suffolk University's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Written Essay or Personal Statement||√|